OpenAgenda/oa-public/packages/inboxes/README.md

 # Overview

+## Inbox

-An inbox contains a list of conversations
+ * An inbox contains a list of conversations

-A conversation contains a list of messages
+ * A conversation contains a list of messages

 An inbox does not know what an agenda member is.
 The service does not handle access control.
 It just shows a list of conversations: